As I needed a link so that readers of the wonderful Institute of Making‘ s newsletter could read the full version… there it is!

 Or would you be more content we think of you as an active participant on which a reaction happens?

 Which would perhaps force us to change the initial question from

 I do hope that by now you have realised how much you have pigmented my life, and the extent of my adoration and gratitude, so I can only hope that you take no offence at this new status of yours.

-Yes, you’ve lost your colour (never had one really) but, personally, I don’t experience you like that of course, and so find you all the more dynamic and intriguing really for enacting this colour paradox.
+Yes you’ve lost your colour (never had one really) but, personally, I don’t experience you like that of course, and so find you all the more dynamic and intriguing really for enacting this colour paradox.
 In fact, it expands for me the Possibles.

-A geologist, chemist, archaeologist or even an artist will see in you worlds and possibilities I do not… but my intuition tells me the door, which is unique to me, is slowly materialising and so… I am holding my breath!
+A geologist, chemist, archeologist or even an artist will see in you worlds and options I do not… but my intuition tells me the door, which is unique to me, is slowly materialising and so… I am holding my breath!

 Wishing us a long life of discoveries together,